SPHIS Home » Departments » Environmental & Occupational Health Sciences

 About the Department

-The focus of the Department of Environmental and Occupational Health Sciences is on regional, state and global environmental issues affecting our community, the nation and the world.
+The focus of the Department of Environmental and Occupational Health Sciences (EOHS) is on regional, state and global environmental issues affecting our community, the nation and the world.
 Through community-oriented education and research, faculty members strive to understand, impact and improve the health of the public.
 As the world changes, emergent themes in environmental health research have created new areas of focus, including how to improve the health of susceptible populations.

 Research conducted in the department includes: